-In SS v.3.30, more control of the seasonal timing is provided and there now is an explicit elapsed time between spawning and recruitment.
+Additional control of the seasonal timing was added in SS v.3.30 and now there now is an explicit elapsed time between spawning and recruitment.
 Spawning still occurs, just once per year, which defines a single spawning biomass for the stock-recruitment curve but its timing can be at any specified time, not just the beginning of a season.
-Recruitment of the progeny from an annual spawning can now enter the population in one or more settlement event, at some point after spawning as defined by the user.
+Recruitment of the progeny from an annual spawning can now enter the population in one or more settlement events, at some point after spawning as defined by the user.